 - Rinkel skin titration method

 - Cytotoxicity testing for food allergy

 - Immunoglobulin G (IgG) testing for food allergy

 Allergy testing by one of our board-certified, award-winning allergists allows you to determine precisely which allergens are contributing to your allergy symptoms.
 Once we know exactly what you are allergic to, we will work with you to develop a treatment plan to reduce or eliminate your allergy symptoms.

 Allergists are internists or pediatricians with a minimum of two additional years of specialized training in the diagnosis and treatment of allergies, asthma, immune deficiencies and other immunologic diseases.
 Our allergists are board-certified with more than 25 years experience in this specialty.

 If you think your symptoms might be caused by an allergy, we recommend you schedule an appointment to see one of our allergists.
-We offer same-day appointments, five convenient locations and the Atlanta area’s best allergy doctors.
+We offer same-day appointments, four convenient locations and the Atlanta area’s best allergy doctors.
 If you are having difficulties with allergies, contact our office for our professional allergy testing.